More ...

 What is Custodian?

-Custodian is not a family tree program, but a set of individual (Access) databases, each with its own pre-defined form which has been designed to store a specific type of genealogical information (census, parish register, GRO indexes, GRO certificates, monumental inscriptions, probate records, IGI, etc).
+Custodian is not a family tree program, but a set of individual databases, each with its own pre-defined form which has been designed to store a specific type of genealogical information (census, parish register, GRO indexes, GRO certificates, monumental inscriptions, probate records, IGI, etc).
 Input data can be displayed both in the tailored format as well as in an 'Index' display which combines the data held in the individual databases.

 Custodian doesn't link relatives but the data held can be sorted in a multiplicity of ways which help to identify possible linkages.
 I can, however, add codes to individual records which identify those people that I have been able to link and record in my PediTree program.
 Every genealogist and family historian collects masses of information over the years, not necessarily directly relevant to their own family history, and people undertaking one-name studies purposely collect as much information on a name as possible.